GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

 \section{The GUIDE Framework}

-Consider a robot operating in a continuous state space \(\mathcal{S}\), where each state \(s \in \mathcal{S}\) encodes the robot's pose.
-The robot can execute control inputs from a continuous action space \(\mathcal{A}\).
-Operating in a localization-limited environment, the robot's state estimate is subject to uncertainty due to sensor noise, communication constraints, and environmental factors.
-While the robot can access high-precision localization readings, doing so incurs significant costs---for instance, an autonomous surface vehicle (ASV) conducting stealth-critical missions where each GPS fix risks detection, or a ground robot in environments where precise localization demands substantial computational resources.

-We assume the availability of a visual representation of the operating environment \emph{a priori}, such as an overhead map or imagery covering the region of interest.
-This assumption is justified in many real-world applications where survey data or geographic information systems provide baseline knowledge of the environment (e.g., topography, known obstacles).

-A \emph{navigation task} \(\tau\), specified in natural language, describes the robot's objectives and associated constraints with respect to environmental features.
-For example, \(\tau\) might require the robot to ``navigate to the dock while avoiding right quadrant".
-The essential characteristic is that these tasks reference spatial or semantic features describing the environment.
+\tbm{Problem setting: }Consider a robot operating in a state space \(\mathcal{S}\), where each state \(s \in \mathcal{S}\) encodes the robot's pose.
+The robot can execute control inputs from a action space \(\mathcal{A}\).
+Operating in a localization-limited environment \cite{puthumanaillam2024comtraq}, the robot's default state estimate is subject to uncertainty (e.g., communication constraints or environmental factors).
+The robot can access high-precision state estimates at significant costs---for instance, a robot conducting stealth-critical missions where each GPS fix risks detection.
+We assume the availability of a visual representation of the operating environment \emph{a priori}, such as an overhead map.
+This assumption is justified in real-world applications where geographic information systems provide knowledge of the environment.
+A \emph{navigation task} \(\tau\), specified in natural language, describes the robot's objectives and constraints with respect to environmental features.

+\tbm{Uncertainty representation:} We represent the robot's pose as a Bayesian belief with covariance $P_t$ maintained by the onboard estimator.
+To obtain a single, physically meaningful scalar of positional uncertainty, we use the 95\% confidence radius $u(s_t) \triangleq r_{95}(P_t) \;=\; \sqrt{\chi^2_{2,\,0.95}\,\lambda_{\max}\!\big(P^{(xy)}_t\big)}\,,$ where $\lambda_{\max}$ is the largest eigenvalue of the $(x,y)$ covariance submatrix and $\chi^2_{2,\,0.95}$ is the 95th percentile of the chi-square distribution with two degrees of freedom.
+The quantity $u(s_t)$ has units of meters and evolves with motion and sensing: dead-reckoning increases $P_t$ through process noise, whereas an exact GPS update contracts $P_t$ via a measurement update.
+All uncertainty-aware components in our approach are calibrated to this scalar summary.